 Around the Hosap castle was also a Kurdish village, which I liked very much.
 I have seen how the Kurds in the east of Turkey live poorly, very basic way, how they hang laundry in the desert and look after their farms.
 I also met my talkative truck driver, who shouted “Martin, czaj” from a distance – (tea).
 I also saw interesting rock formations and had good contact with very interesting people.
 Sometimes it’s good that the locals do not speak English because I would have to answer a million questions.
 The road to the castle leads through the desert and through the mountains and the whole area is very picturesque and introduces the traveler into a beautiful and interesting medieval atmosphere.
 I do not know about my readers but I love old castles and I think that only the evil dragon and the virgin locked in the tower were missing in Hosap.
 I definitely recommend this interesting place.

-I could not find a car for a long time from the vicinity of the Hosap castle, but in the end I was lucky because one car took me straight to the hostel.
+t find a car for a long time from the vicinity of the Hosap castle, but in the end I was lucky because one car took me straight to the hostel.

 My interesting conversation with an Arab